Exclusive: GM explores market for electric 'flying cars' - sources

 Separately on Tuesday, the World Economic Forum and the city of Los Angeles released a set of principles to support the rollout of urban air mobility in U.S. cities, and a spokeswoman for the organization said it is talks with other cities to adopt the same roadmap.

-Additional reporting by Paul Lienert in Detroit; Editing by Chizu Nomiyama and David Gregorio
+Reporting by Ben Klayman in Detroit; Editing by Chizu Nomiyama and David Gregorio

 Our Standards: The Thomson Reuters Trust Principles.